 Fix 3 – Change resolution to fit your monitor’s aspect ratio

 Some screen resolutions may not fit your monitor due to differences in aspect ratio.
 If either the horizontal or vertical borders of the screen are not filled or extend off-screen, it may be due to an incompatible screen resolution.
-Try changing to a screen resolution that is supported by your monitor’s aspect ratio.
+Try changing to a screen resolution that is actually supported by your monitor’s aspect ratio.

 Fix 4 – Change the scaling mode